kisssdev/aurelia-kis-oidc/README.md

 - There is a simulation mode that connect/disconnect the user without interacting with the OpenID provider (See the __simulation__ and __simulationUser__ configuration properties).

+## Example

+An full example is available on the following [github repo](https://www.github.com/kisssdev/aurelia-kis-oidc-sample).
+The example is also available in live [here](https://aureliakisoidc.z16.web.core.windows.net/).

 ## Installation

 1. Install the plugin: